 This post is not just about putting a smile on and cheering up on hard days.
 Healthy, open-minded optimism has a catalytic effect on your personal and professional success, as well as drastically improving your relationships with others, and yourself.
 This post is about the importance of positive thinking, which too many people overlook.

-Whatever you envision in a better life for yourself, be it material wealth, professional success, emotional security, or peaceful contentment, positive thinking will always be there as a central prerequisite.
-Let’s dig in and see how far this can really go.
+Whatever you envision in a better life for yourself, be it material wealth, professional success, emotional security, or peaceful contentment, positive thinking will always be a central prerequisite.

 How many good things have happened to you in the past week?
 How many bad things?
 Likely you can tally up a fair mix of both.

-Now, if I asked the same questions of someone else, who had lived through the exact same week as you, would their answers be the same?
+Now, if I asked the same questions of someone else who had lived through the same week as you, would their answers be the same?
 What if it were ten other people?
 And how would we know who was right?

-Trick is, they’d all be right, and so would you.
+The trick is, they’d all be correct, and so would you.

 Exceptionally little in life is objectively good, bad, or otherwise.
-In almost every case, it is within our power to decide how to experience it.
-Most of the time, if you choose to see a moment in your life as good, then it is.
+In almost every case, it is within our power to choose how to experience it.
+Most of the time, if you see a moment in your life as good, it is.
 Same if you decide it sucks.

 You cannot control all the events of your day, but you can manage how you think about them.
-And usually, the way you think has a much bigger impact on the way you feel than the events themselves do.
+And usually, how you think has a much more significant impact on how you feel than the original circumstances do.

 It is up to you how to interpret nearly everything you encounter.
 Most of the time, whether or not you have a good day is entirely up to how you choose to experience it.

 Great stuff loves positive people.
-Whether it’s exciting opportunities, interesting people, big personal wins, piles of money, or anything else, great stuff just finds optimists irresistibly sexy.
+Whether it’s exciting opportunities, interesting people, big personal wins, piles of money, or anything else, great stuff finds optimists irresistible.

-Years ago, when my dad taught me how to drive, he had one peculiar lesson for me that has always stuck with me: Don’t stare at the lines on the road.
-Seemed like a weird note to me.
+Years ago, when my dad taught me how to drive, he had one peculiar lesson that has always stuck with me: Don’t stare at the lines on the road.
+It seemed like weird advice to me.
 Don’t you need the lines to keep the car steady?

-When you focus instead on the positive, on the things you love and the places you want to go, then that will be your guide.
+When you focus instead on the positive, the things you love, and the places you want to go, that will be your guide.
 That will be what pulls you toward it.

 Where you put your attention, there will you direct the course of your life.
-Great stuff loves positive people, and building a positive attitude will always attract that great stuff right to you.
+Great stuff loves positive people, and building a positive attitude will invariably attract that great stuff right to you.

-When you take a positive attitude toward life, then you will naturally end up with a more positive attitude toward yourself!
+When you take a positive attitude toward life, you will naturally develop a more positive attitude toward yourself!

-A positive, supportive relationship with yourself is how you build self love.
-And healthy self love is something that, quite simply, a happy life is not complete without.
-People who truly love themselves feel happier, accomplish more, and aren’t nearly as weighed down by life’s challenges as everybody else.
+A positive, supportive relationship with yourself is how you build self-love.
+And healthy self-love is something that a happy life always needs.
+People who love themselves feel happier, accomplish more and aren’t nearly as weighed down by life’s challenges as everybody else.

-Learning to love oneself is an essential foundation to fully loving and sharing positivity with others.
+Learning to love oneself is essential to loving and sharing positivity with others.
 Beyond that, it is the beginning of a chain reaction of happiness and positivity that can hardly be controlled.
-More on that in #6 below.

-When you start learning to see the optimistic side of life, you set a self-sustaining process of positivity in motion.
+When you start to practice optimism, you set a self-sustaining process of positivity in motion.

-Think of it like this: getting a car to go from 0-60 takes a lot of work (I mean, mostly for the car, but y’know).
-But once you get up to speed, it’s not all that hard to keep it moving (for you, or the car).
-Sure, you’ve got to lean on the pedal a bit here and there, but for the most part it’s smooth sailing.
-You have inertia, in unison with your own continued effort, moving you along.
+Think of it like this: getting a car from 0-60 mph takes some work (mainly for the car, but y’know).
+But, once you get up to speed, it’s easier to keep moving.
+Sure, you’ve got to lean on the pedal a bit here and there, but for the most part, it’s smooth sailing.
+In unison with your own continued effort, you have inertia moving you along.

 That’s one of the things I love about building a positive attitude: it’s an investment.
-It takes a bit to get started, but once you’re cruising at 60 miles per hour, it does a lot of the work on its own.
+It takes a bit to get started, but once you’re cruising at 60 miles per hour, it does much of the work independently.
 Positive thinking becomes easier as you go; you just need to keep giving it those little pushes along the way.

 People like to be around people with a positive mindset.

-It is better to be someone who faces a problem and asks, “how can we solve it?” than to be someone who complains about the problem and jumps immediately to the reasons it cannot be solved.
+It is better to be someone who faces a problem and asks, “how can we solve it?” than to complain about the situation and jump immediately to why no one can solve it.
 People like to be around the former.
-They will view that person as upbeat, fun to spend time with, and most importantly, someone who can get things done.
+They will view that person as upbeat, fun to spend time with, and, most importantly, someone who can get things done.
 And they won’t be wrong on any of these.

 Those with a persistently positive mindset naturally and almost invariably attract the respect and appreciation of others.
-This leads to stronger relationships with others, as well as an increase in personal and professional opportunities finding their way to you.
+This dynamic leads to stronger relationships with others and an increase in personal and professional opportunities finding their way to you.

-Remember, when you approach each new situation with fierce optimism, you are far more likely to achieve the things you set out to.
+Remember, when you approach each new situation with fierce optimism, you are far more likely to achieve your goals.
 And new opportunities fly to those who are prepared to handle them.

 Just as a positive attitude can transform your relationship with yourself (like in #3), so too can it give new life to your relationships with others.

-Look no farther than the relationships you have today.
-Think of the people in your life who you love to spend time with.
-The ones who make you feel happy, appreciated, loved.
-It’s fun just to be around them, and you usually walk away glad you got a chance to see them.
-Dollars to donuts, these are people with positive attitudes.
+Look no further than the relationships you have today.
+Think of the people you love to spend time with.
+The ones who make you feel happy, appreciated, and loved.
+It’s fun to be around them, and you usually walk away glad you got a chance to see them.
+From dollars to donuts, these people typically have positive attitudes.

-Mind you, these are not people who never have bad days, never get upset with life, and are incapable of causing others pain or discomfort.
-But they typically choose to see the good in events as well as in people.
-They don’t let negative circumstances overtake their world, and they have healthy relationships with themselves, which helps them be a better connection to you.
+Of course, these are not people who never have bad days, never get upset with life, and are incapable of causing others pain or discomfort.
+But they typically choose to see the good in events and people.
+They don’t let unfavorable circumstances overtake their world, and they have healthy relationships with themselves, which helps them be a better connection to you.

 By naturally reinforcing the positive thinking of the people around you, you help create a virtuous cycle of healthy, positive people lifting each other up.
-Positive thinking is truly infectious.
+Positive thinking is genuinely infectious.

-At no point can you simply skip over life’s bad shit.
+At no point can you skip over life’s ugly stuff.
 That’s not what I’m selling here.
-I’m selling a positive attitude that refuses to let the bad shit define your life.
+I’m selling a positive attitude that refuses to let bad things define your life.

 This morning I woke up with a headache.
 I soon found out that my refrigerator door had been slightly ajar overnight and that all of my perishable food had embodied the name by perishing.
-A fly landed in my coffee, and I broke a cherished pair of headphones.
-I then got an email that the utility company would be cutting power to our whole neighborhood for most of the day.
+A fly landed in my coffee, and I broke my favorite headphones.
+I then got an email that the utility company would cut power to our whole neighborhood for most of the day.

-Several of these things even happened while I was in the middle of a conversation with my wife about positive thinking, about writing this very post.
+Several of these things even happened while I was in the middle of a conversation with my wife about positive thinking and writing this article.

-Stuff like this is gonna happen.
-From a series of annoyances like these, to a string of life’s heaviest and most difficult struggles.
-It’s not for us to know what the universe has in store for us, or to always be able to take it with a smile.
+Stuff happens — from a series of annoyances like these to a string of life’s heaviest and most difficult struggles.
+It’s not for us to know what the universe has in store for us or to always be able to take it with a smile.
 That’s not what optimism is.

-Optimism is taking the hand life deals you, and making the very best of it you can.
-Making room for hurt feelings to happen, and also letting the positive perspective in to find your way forward.
-We can’t stop the challenges from coming, but one of the greatest benefits of positive thinking is to be able to handle them, keep taking the next step, and not let them decide our fate.
+Optimism is taking the lemons life gives you and making the very best of it you can.
+Make room for hurt feelings to happen, and let the positive perspective in to find your way forward.
+Of course, we can’t stop the challenges from coming, but one of the tremendous benefits of positive thinking is the ability to handle adversity, take the next step, and not let it decide our fate.

 8. Leading the Charge up the Mountain of Positivity

-Leadership is such an interesting word because it can mean so many different things.
-To many, it is a concept of tangible power over others.
-Some feel it is more about recognition of success, a reward to the greatest among us for their hard work.
-To large companies the world over, leadership is either coded language to separate the haves from the have-nots, or (my personal favorite) a meaningless buzzword used to deflect company responsibility onto its employees by “empowering” them.
-Ugh.
+Leadership is an interesting word because it can mean many different things.
+To many, it is a concept of explicit power over others.
+Some feel it is more about recognition of success, a reward to the greatest among us for hard work.
+In the corporate world, it is usually a strictly hierarchical term.

-To me, leadership is much bigger than all that.
-Leadership is about boldly embodying your values, and setting a strong example.
+Leadership is much bigger than all that.
+Leadership is about boldly embodying your values and setting a solid example.
 It is a position of humble service to those willing to follow.

 One of my favorite benefits of positive thinking is this manner of leadership.
-It has nothing to do with control, recognition or power.
-It has everything to do with making a lasting beneficial impact on others by living your beliefs to the fullest.
+It has nothing to do with control, recognition, or power.
+Instead, it has everything to do with making a lasting beneficial impact on others by living your beliefs to the fullest.

-And trust me, when you flood your life with open minded optimism and begin to reap the benefits of positive thinking, others will be unable to help but follow that example, much to their own delight and success.
+And trust me, when you flood your life with open-minded optimism and begin to reap the benefits of positive thinking, others will be unable to help but follow that example, much to their delight and success.

 Optimists naturally spread optimism.
-And for all these reasons here above, and many more, it’s a bug well worth catching.
+And for all these reasons above, and many more, it’s a bug worth catching.